craigengland/craigengland/_posts/2016-02-29-how-i-got-an-interview-at-a-design-agency-with-no-experience.md

 > Cheers
 > Paul

-What this told me was that my content strategy was working.
+What this told me was that my 'content strategy' was working.
 I was getting personal responses from directors of companies saying they were impressed with my method of application instead of mail merge replies saying that they would keep my details on file for 3-6 months and that there was nothing available at this time.

 ## The takeaway

-Of course I don't get responses like those all the time but those small emails give me the courage to continue on my ambition of working in the digital industry.
+Of course I don't get responses like those shown above all the time but those small emails give me the courage to continue on my ambition of working in the digital industry.

-Next step is to land the job!
-Wish me luck!